Joiry/HSL_Carp/qc_trim.md

 By hitting tab, you can see the other versions available.
 Why are these other versions there - the short answer is you should treat version numbers of software the same as you might lot numbers of reagents.

 Updates to packages may fix earlier bugs, improve an algorithm, or introduce new bugs or behaviors.
 Its important to document which version you're using.
-Sometimes you may do an analysis months or years after an initial analysis - you may not want to rerun the originals with a newer version of the software.
+Sometimes you may do an analysis months or years after an initial analysis - you will have to decide if you want to rerun the originals with a newer version of the software, or run the newer data with the older version of the software.

-Also, if comparing to results from another lab's paper, you may want to use the same version of the program.
+Also, if comparing to results from another lab's paper, you may want to use the same version of the program - which is hopefully documented in their methods section or supplemental information.

 Go ahead and hit enter so we've loaded the `fastqc` module.